FAQ

 What does it cost to stay at the hostel?

 We have two types of rooms: our private rooms and our dormitories.
 You will always get the best price if you book directly with us.
 Enter the promo code CHESTNUT on our Book Now page if you want to book online.
+(Note: this link will open a new browser window)

 Is the area walkable?